 Professor Serpell was delighted and impressed by this first round of entrants to the new competition.

 ‘There were seven outstanding entries – each presentation was of an exceptionally high standard, and scientifically stimulating given the topics covered.
 The topics ranged from bioengineered blood to sleep deprivation, and saving birds from parasites to bacteriophage treatment, among other great ideas,’ he said.

 ‘All presentations were limited to three minutes, but had excellent content, clarity of scientific presentation and advanced skills in public speaking.’

 The winner of the competition was Year 11 student Kathy Xing (pictured), whose well-researched thesis addressed genetically modified cotton as a solution to the negative environmental effects of the plant.
 Kathy explains that the CSIRO are investigating how to genetically modify cotton to grow in particular colours in order to eliminate the harmful dyes used to process cotton.
 Cotton is the most commonly used material in the fashion industry, so it is important to provide a more sustainable product.
 They are also hoping to develop a stretchy and wrinkle-free cotton to replace synthetic fabrics, which are not recyclable or biodegradable.

-Second place was shared by William Katz and Alyssa Turnley, also in Year 11, who discussed the topics of Clean Water and the Papua New Guinea Initiative, and Genetics and Autoimmune Diseases respectively.
+Second place was shared by William Katz and Alyssa Turnley, also in Year 11, who discussed the topics of P&G's clean water initiative, and genetics and autoimmune diseases respectively.

 Professor Serpell is keenly interested in supporting young science enthusiasts and is grateful to be able to contribute to Carey’s science program.